breakingflower/door2door_mi_challenge/README.md

 - In `StaticDataReader`: does the berlin_stops / berlin_bounds file exist?
 If it does not, return an empty geodataframe.
 - in `Visualiser.generate_overview_figure()`: if the geodataframe is empty, ignore it.
+- If the amount of data points from the Simulator is less than the `n` value, print "No Data found for XXX" on the close up image.
+The overview image still shows the total data + bounds.

 Several tests have been defined in the `tests` module.
 More specifically for the `BoundingBox, Simulator, StaticDataReader and Visualiser` classes.
 Some of the test modules suppress Future and Deprication Warnings.
 The tests can be run as follows: